Loading from Vimeo...

 At the beginning of each school year, every student, teacher, administrator and staff member signs a printed copy of our Code of Character.
 Why do we do this in an era when it’s just as simple to fill out an online form?

 At Landon, character education is the most important teaching we do.
 When each member of our community signs the Code, we remind ourselves that the principles of respect and honesty should guide every action and interaction at our school.
-Our Code of Character brings together these principles in our school’s Civility and Honor Codes that provide a model for daily ethical conduct.
+Our Code of Character brings together these principles in our school’s Civility and Honor Codes.

 Our Civility Code is straightforward and encourages respect: “I will treat all people with respect, civility and dignity.
 I will also respect my school, my surroundings and myself.”
 This means that at Landon each person is valued, cultural diversity is celebrated, and individual differences are affirmed and accepted.